 - Anyway, click the Download button and choose the location where you want to save the firmware file.

-- Depending on your internet speed, the firmware download might take a while.
+- Depending on your internet speed, the firmware might take some time to download.

 - Extract the zip file to get the 5 binaries: AP, BL, CP, CSC, and Home CSC.

-Now, download the latest Odin, boot your Samsung device into the Download Mode, and flash the firmware.
+Now, download the latest Odin, boot your Samsung device into Download Mode, and flash the firmware.

 Source: SamloaderKotlin (GitHub)